Men's Tennis Coaching StaffFlames Home > Men's Tennis Home > Coaching Staff > Coach Detail

 On the ATP Pro Circuit Benson reached a world ranking of 525 in singles and 132 in doubles.
 Benson won the ATP Wolfsburg Challenger doubles event in 1994 with then partner Adam Malik.
 Benson traveled extensively throughout the world during his pro career playing in at least 8 ATP Grand Prix doubles events.
 Benson is a member of the Kentucky State Tennis Hall of Fame, as well as a member of the University of Kentucky Tennis Hall of Fame.

-Rich has been married to his wife Paula for 15 years.
-They have three young children, Allison (10), Timothy (8) and Daniel (5).
+Rich and his wife Paula have three children, Allison, Timothy and Daniel.